DETAILED ACTION

 Claim 20:

-Claim 20 represents an equivalent computer-readable storage medium claim to claim 1 and is rejected under 35 U.S.C.
+Claim 20 represents an equivalent non-transitory computer-readable storage medium claim to claim 1 and is rejected under 35 U.S.C.
 101 for the same rationale as set forth in claim 1.

-The limitation of “… the method for controlling a smart device according to claim 1” stands rejected for the same rationale as set forth in claim 1 by virtue of the incorporation of “the method” of claim 1 into claim 20.
+The limitation of “… the method for controlling the smart device according to claim 1” stands rejected for the same rationale as set forth in claim 1 by virtue of the incorporation of “the method” of claim 1 into claim 20.

 Accordingly, these additional element does not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.
 Thus, the claim is directed to an abstract idea.

 At step 2B, the claim does not include additional elements that are sufficient to amount to significantly more than the judicial exception.
-As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the elements of “(a) computer-readable storage medium, storing a computer program, wherein the computer program, when executed by a processor …”, amounts to no more than mere instructions to apply the exception using generic computer components.
+As previously discussed with respect to the integration of the abstract idea into a practical application, the addition of the elements of “(a) non-transitory computer-readable storage medium, storing a computer program, wherein the computer program, when the computer program is executed by a processor …”, amounts to no more than mere instructions to apply the exception using generic computer components.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.
 See MPEP 2106.05(d)(II), “Courts have held computer‐implemented processes not to be significantly more than an abstract idea (and thus ineligible) where the claim as a whole amounts to nothing more than generic computer functions merely used to implement an abstract idea, such as an idea that could be done by a human analog (i.e., by hand or by merely thinking).”

 Considering the additional element individually and the claim as a whole, the additional elements do not provide significantly more than the abstract idea.
 The claim is not patent eligible.